apollographql/apollo/docs/source/platform/schema-registry.md

 Once you have the Apollo CLI installed, your Engine API key set up, and your Apollo config created, you will be ready to start connecting to the schema registry.
 The main commands to interface with the registry are:

 - `apollo service:push`: push a new schema to the registry
-- `apollo service:check`: compare the local schema against running traffic and validate if proposed changes will break any live queries
+- `apollo service:check`: compare the local schema against collected usage metrics and validate if proposed changes will break any live queries

 Type `apollo service --help` for full details on the commands available in the CLI.